datasektionen/bawang-content/en/clubs/idrottsnamnden/body.md

 If you are eager to get involved with some other sport, please let me know, most things can be arranged!

-Are you interested in participating in any of these activities, join the [Facebook Group](https://www.facebook.com/groups/datafotboll/) or take direct contact to the Section Sports Leader via __idrott@d.kth.se__.
+Are you interested in participating in any of these activities, join the [Facebook Group](https://www.facebook.com/groups/datafotboll/) or take direct contact to the Section Sports Leader via __idrott@datasektionen.se__.
 You can also send requests for activities/events to this address.
 Another channel that the Sports Committee intends to use is the news section on __datasektionen.se__.

 ## THS Championship